USCGC Sassafras: History

-1969 - 12 Jan.
+1969 - 12 January.
 Grounded on a pinnacle in the Hudson River, north of Bear Mountain Bridge; she was re-floated four days later.

 1977-78 - Underwent a "major renovation" at the Coast Guard Yard.
-The "major renovation" program was conducted on the following 180-foot tenders between 1974-1979: Sedge, Bramble, Ironwood, Mariposa, Acacia, Sweetbrier, Hornbeam, Spar, Sassafras, Sundew, Firebush, and Woodrush.
+The "major renovation" program was conducted on the following 180-foot tenders between 1974 and 1979: Sedge, Bramble, Ironwood, Mariposa, Acacia, Sweetbrier, Hornbeam, Spar, Sassafras, Sundew, Firebush, and Woodrush.
 This renovation involved the complete removal and overhaul of all mechanical systems including the main engines and the propulsion switchboard.
 A bow thruster was also added.
-The tenders were then recabled, repiped, and all habitability spaces were renovated and the forward hold was redesigned to increase berthing space.
+The tenders were then recabled, repiped, and all habitability spaces were renovated, and the forward hold was redesigned to increase berthing space.

 1978 - Moved homeport to Governors Island, New York.